Luxury Student Accommodation Bristol

-One of the best ways to get to know a new city is to take in the markets and see what local produce you can find.
+One of the best ways to get to know a new city is to take in the markets and see what local product you can find.
 With the choice of markets and independent shopping in Bristol it is a city like no other for this type of shopping.
-Old Market is a combination of services and traders, whilst St. Nick’s Market is home to record stores, bookshops, and food stalls in one vintage and traditional undercover market in the centre of the city.
+Old Market is a combination of services and traders, whilst St. Nick’s Market is home to record stores, bookshops, and food stalls in one vintage and traditional undercover market in the city centre.
 The Christmas Steps Arts Quarter has over 400 years of history, with Wapping Wharf home to modern restaurants and traditional businesses trading out of converted shipping containers.

 UNESCO City of Film

-Bristol does more than just look back at its history though, it is also a modern, forward-thinking city.
-There are many creative spaces, such as Co-LAB in Broadmead, Spike Island where there is an exquisite gallery within a tea warehouse, and many different arts and film events and collectives working throughout the city.
-In fact, cinema is thriving so much in Bristol that it has been awarded the status as a UNESCO City of Film, with great festivals and screenings of all types of film shown throughout the year.
+You’ll find many creative spaces, such as Co-LAB in Broadmead, Spike Island and many different arts and film events and collectives working throughout the city.
+In fact, cinema is thriving so much in Bristol that it has been awarded the status as a UNESCO City of Film.

 Street Art Tours